 Figure 1.
-Natural log of metabolic rate (A) and maximum consumption rates (B) vs natural log of standardized mass.
+Natural log of metabolic rate (A) and maximum consumption rates (B) vs. natural log of standardized mass.
 Lines correspond to predicted average scaling relationships from the hierarchical model for two temperatures: warm (green) and cold (purple).
 Shaded areas correspond to 80% and 95% credible interval.